-And, therefore, you have a package of infrastructure.
-"We want our part of the project," each area says.
-Fine.
+The advantage, of course, is that, instead of moving unemployed peasants from an internal area, or lowskilled people to Shanghai or someplace else, to the coastal areas, to work in low-skilled industries-which is bad for China, in the long run; it may be useful in the Fine.
 China's policy is to do this.
 As fast as possible, each area should have its own projects.
 It will uplift the morale of the people.
 You will make the local political units much more effective, because they can now do something for the people.
 Very important.
 If government is useful to the people, the people like it, or they will come to like it.
 They may have questions at first.

 But, you must have the power, you must have the cadres, you must have the science, and the general infrastructure.
 And they must be brought into an area as a coherent, organic unit.
 Forget the money part.
 If you do the right things physically, the money part will work out.
-And, the national level simply has to set its priorities properly.
+And the national level simply has to set its priorities properly.
 But, do the right things physically, and the money part takes care of itself, under a good national money policy.